kumar-mallikarjuna/wget2/docs/wget2.md

 While `.wget2rc` is the _main_ initialization file used by GNU Wget2, it is not a good idea to store passwords in this file.
 This is because the startup file maybe publicly readable or backed up in version control.
-This is why, Wget2 also reads the contents of `$HOME/.netrc` when required.
+This is why Wget2 also reads the contents of `$HOME/.netrc` when required.

 The `.wget2rc` file follows a very similar syntax to the `.wgetrc` that is read